“Banking has to work when and where you need it ...”

 Several other countries launched open banking initiatives based on the European and UK models.
-These initiatives were either through industry collaboration or through legislative changes.
+These initiatives were either through industry collaboration or legislative changes.
 For example, in July 2019, an open-banking project was launched in Australia as part of the Consumer Data Rights project by the Australian Treasury department & Australian Competition and Consumer Commission.
 The Australian parliament passed the CDR legislation in August 2019.

 As of January 2020, 202 FCA-regulated providers have enrolled in Open Banking.
-Many of them provide mobile financial apps that help manage finances and consumer credit firms that use Open Banking to access customer account information for checks and verifications.
+Many of them provide financial mobile apps that help manage finances and consumer credit firms that use Open Banking to access customer account information for checks and verifications.

 With PSD2 regulations, banks in the EU have prepared their infrastructures for online integrations, which opens the gates to innovation for many companies.

-Banking as a Service (or BaaS for short) describes a model in which licensed banks integrate their digital banking services directly into other non-bank businesses' products.
+Banking as a Service (or BaaS for short) describes a model in which licensed banks to integrate their digital banking services directly into other non-bank businesses' products.
 This way, a non-bank company, such as an airline, can offer their customers digital banking services such as mobile bank accounts, debit cards, loans, and payment services without needing to acquire a banking license of their own.

 Among the most fascinating recent online & mobile banking statistics is the prediction that 88% of interactions between the consumer and the bank will happen through smartphones by 2022.

 Building a fintech platform can have different components combined differently in apps of different kinds.
 Once the business model and objectives are defined, it’s time to look at how to turn those into a consumer product - more specifically, a mobile app.

 Please note that we do not suggest the use of all these elements in one single app; those are simply key elements that are to be found in fintech applications of different types: